AryaSapkal/temp-repo/README.md

 # temp-repo
 A temporary repository for me to learn how to use Git and GitHub.
+I'm excited to learn these tools and collaborate with other programmers!